DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

     1. Benefits

         - This policy will improve the data consistency between cache and database.
-        - It's easy to recover data when the cache and database cope with problems accidently.
+        - It's easy to recover data when the cache and database cope with problems accidently such as crash, power failure, ...

     2. Drawbacks

-        - It's time-consuming job when we need to update the database.
+        - It's time-consuming task when we need to wait for the updating cache and database completely.

 2. Write-back cache